mp-83/ProQuiz/README.md

 ### Compose

 This project requires [Docker](https://www.docker.com/) to be already installed in the system.
+It was tested on Mac.

 To start the application is enough to
 ```